 How to Configure W3 Total Cache WordPress plugin

-But before applying these setting, I suggest you to get a baseline data of your website’s page load time and number of request through Pingdom or GTmatrix.
+But before applying these setting, I suggest you get a baseline data of your website’s page load time and the number of requests through Pingdom or GTmatrix.
 It will help you to compare details before and after setting up the plugin and will give you the complete picture.

 On one of our testing site, we used this plugin and tested loading time and number of request on Pingdom.
-We got 50% reduction in no. of requests (20 request to 10 request) and it took only 1.57 sec to load, loading time before using the plugin was 3.44 sec, difference of about 2.0 sec which is huge.
+We got 50% reduction in no. of requests (20 requests to 10 requests) and it took only 1.57 sec to load, loading time before using the plugin was 3.44 sec, difference of about 2.0 sec which is huge.

 This improvement was magical and I was like really?
 Unbelievable…it’s Amazing…

-So we tested it again on GTmetrix with plugin and without plugin and guess what?
-Page loading time and number of requests increase by 50%.
+So we tested it again on GTmetrix with the plugin and without the plugin and guess what?
+Page loading time and the number of requests increase by 50%.